-6. This is he, who baving a Form of Godliness, denies the Power thereof; yea, and probably reviles it, wheresoever it is found, as mere Extravagance and Delusion.
-Mean while, the wretched Self-deceiver thanks God, that he is not as other Men are; Adulterers, Unjust, Extortioners: No, he doth no Wrong to any Man.
-He sast twice in the Week, uses all the Means of Grace, is constant at Church and Sacrament; yea, and gives Tithes of all that he has, does all the Good that he can: Touching the Rightconsness, but the Power; nothing of Religion, but the Spirit; nothing of Christianity, but he Truth and the Life.
+6. This is he, who, "having a form of godliness, denies the power thereof;" yea, and probably reviles it, wheresoever it is found, as mere extravagance and delusion.
+Meanwhile, the wretched self-deceiver thanks God, that he is "not as other men are; adulterers, unjust, extortioners:" no, he decth no wrong to any man.

+He "fasts twice in a week," uses all the means of grace, is constant at church and sacrament; yea, and "gives tithes of all that he has;" does all the good that he can: "touching the righteousness of the law," he is "blameless:" he wants nothing of godliness, but the power; nothing of religion, but the spirit; nothing of Christianity, but the truth and the life.
-7. But know ye not, that however highly effeemed among

-among Men, such a Christian as this may be, he is an Abomination in the Sight of God, and an Heir of every Woe, which the Son of God Yesterday, To day, and for ever, denounces against Scribes and Pharifees, Hypocrites?
-He hath made clean the Outside of the Cup and the Platter, but within is full of all Filthiness.
-An evil Disease cleaveth still unto him, so that his inward Parts are very Wickedness.
-Our Lord fitly compares him to a painted Sepulchre, which appears beautiful without; but nevertheless is full of dead Mens Bones, and of all Uncleanness.
-The Bones indeed are no longer dry; the Sinews and Flesh are come upon them, and the Skin covers them above: But there is no Breath in them, no Spirit of the living God.
-And if any Man have not the Spirit of Christ, he is none of his.
-Ye are Christ's, if so be that the Spirit of God dwell in you.
-But if not, Gon knoweth that ye abide in Death, even until now.
+7. But know ye not, that however highly esteemed among men such a Christian as this may be, he is an abomination in the sight of God, and an heir of every woe which the Son of God, yesterday, to-day, and for ever, denounces against "Scribes and Pharisees, hypocrites."
+He hath "made clean the outside of the cup and the platter," but, within, is full of all filthiness.
+"An evil disease cleaveth still unto him, so that his inward parts are very wickedness."
+Our Lord fitly compares him to a "painted sepulchre," which "appears beautiful without ;" but, nevertheless, is "full of dead The bones inmen's bones, and of all uncleanness." deed are no longer dry; the sinews and flesh are come upon them, and the skin covers them above : but there is no breath in them, no Spirit of the living God.
+And, "if any man have not the Spirit of Christ, he is none of his."
+"Ye are Christ's, if so be that the Spirit of God dwell in you :" but, if not, God knoweth that ye abide in death, even until now.

-8. This is another Character of the Sleeper here spoken to.
-He abides in Death, tho' he knows it not.
-He is dead unto God, dead in Trespasses and Sins.
-For, to be carnally minded is Death.
-Even as it is written, by one Man Sin entered into the World, and Death by Sin: And so Death passed upon all Men, not only temporal Death, but likewise Spiritual and Eternal.
-In that Day that thou eatest (said God to Adam) Thou shalt surely die.
-Not bodily (unless as he then became Mortal) but spiritually: Thou shalt lose the Life of thy Soul: Thou shalt die to God; shalt be separated from Him, thy esfential Life and Happiness.
+8. This is another character of the sleeper here spoken to.
+He abides in death, though he knows it not.
+He is dead unto God, "dead in trespasses and sins."
+For, "to be carnally minded is death."
+Even as it is written, "By one man sin entered into the world, and death by sin; and so death passed upon all men," not only temporal death, but likewise spiritual and eternal.
+"In that day that thou eatest," said God to Adam, "thou shalt surely die:" not bodily, (unless as he then became mortal,) but spiritually: thou shalt lose the life of thy soul; thou shalt die to God; shalt be separated from him, thy essential life and happiness.

-9. Thus first was dissolved the Vital Union of our Soul with God: Insomuch that in the Midst of Natural Life, we are now in Spiritual Death.
-And herein we remain till the Second Adam becomes a quickning Spirit to us, till he raises the Dead, the Dead in Sin, in Pleasure, Riches or Honours.
-But before any dead Soul can live, he bears (hearkens to) the Voice of the Son of God: He is made sensible of his lost Estate, and receives the Sentence of Death in himself.
-He knows himself to be dead while be liveth, dead to God and all the Things of God: Having no more Power to perform the Actions of a living Christian, than a dead Body to perform the Functions of a living Man.
+9. Thus first was dissolved the vital union of our

+soul with God; insomuch that "in the midst of" natural "life, we are" now in spiritual "death."
+And herein we remain till the Second Adam becomes a quickening Spirit to us, till he raises the dead, the dead in sin, in pleasure, riches, or honours.
+But, before any dead soul can live, he "hears" (hearkens to) "the voice of the Son of God :" he is made sensible of his lost estate, and receives the sentence of death in himself.
+He knows himself to be "dead while he liveth;" dead to God, and all the things of God; having no more power to perform the actions of a living Christian, than a dead body to perform the functions of a living man.